 I bring several years of experience working on the inside of a national wedding magazine, editing the real weddings pages, proof-reading to perfection and feature writing that earned me an award nomination to each wedding copywriting client I work with.

-With a passion for sparkling prose, an addiction to all-things weddings and a bubbly, bring-it-on attitude, I’ll work behind the scenes to ensure your wedding business takes centre stage.
+With a passion for sparkling prose, an addiction to all-things weddings and a bubbly, bring-it-on attitude, I will work behind the scenes to ensure your wedding business takes centre stage.
 Give your wedding business the marketing magic to drive it forwards – join us!

 I work with wedding venues, destination and UK wedding photographers and wedding planners and vendors to attract couples with the right wish-lists and budgets for their services.
 I also provide wedding copywriting for industry leaders, including Country House Wedding Venues, Wedding Ideas magazine and Propose PR.

-I’m a homes, interiors and gardening addict, which makes my favourite kind of post my monthly subscriptions to Country Homes & Interiors and Gardener’s World magazines.
+I’m a homes, interiors and gardening addict.
+That makes my favourite kind of post my monthly subscription to Gardener’s World magazine.

-I’m lucky enough to share my home with my fiancé and our retired-racer-turned-marathon-snoozer, Peggy, an 11-year-old rescue greyhound.
+I’m lucky enough to share my home with my husband and our retired-racer-turned-marathon-snoozer, Peggy, our rescue greyhound.
 (Check out what she gets up to over on Instagram.
-Yes, I’m that kind of dog mum!)
+Yes, I’m that kind of dog mum!).

 If I could only eat one thing for the rest of my life, it would be roast potatoes.
 I’ll take them hot or cold, but they have to be crispy.